Geography Now: Other content

 Filler week videos occurred when the team was in the process of researching and creating scripts for upcoming episodes.
 Topics discussed in these videos included states or subregions of countries, current or cultural events, physical geography, specific ethnic groups, and infrastructure innovations.

 Geography Go is the channel's travel vlog series.
 Countries visited include but are not limited to Qatar, Finland, Estonia, Greenland, Bahrain, Saudi Arabia, the United Arab Emirates, Malaysia, Ukraine, Turkmenistan, Indonesia and Singapore.
 Barbato also later started posting YouTube Shorts on his channel about his travels to other countries like Slovakia, Slovenia, Poland, Croatia, the Central African Republic, Togo, and many others.

 A Geograbee is the geography equivalent of a spelling bee, where participants are tested on geography.
 So far, Barbato has hosted these events in Hargeisa in Somaliland, Somalia, and Alaska.
 Other educational content is also uploaded.

+Geography Now City Guides

+Geography Now City Guides is a series that focuses on cities, where Barbato travels to the city and profiles the city's culture.